 - Thumbs and the big toes are wide and bend away from other digits on the hands and feet

 - Unusually short fingers and toes ( brachydactyly)

 - Webbing or fusion of digits (syndactyly)

 There is no link between what the mother did or did not do during the pregnancy.
-Instead, Pfeiffer syndrome is caused by a mutation (change) in the gene for the fibroblast growth factor receptor (FGFR 1 or 2).
 The FGFR genes play an important role in signaling a cell to divide or mature.
 A malfunction of this gene may therefore cause premature fusion of the bones of the skull, fingers or toes.
 Some studies show that Pfeiffer syndrome occurs more often in children with older fathers.